acelobos9/Porta_Print/README.md

 # Porta_Print
-Software Development for a Coin Operated Printing Machine
+Software Development for a Coin Operated Printing Machine.
+Project as a requirement for BS Information Technology Degree.